-As such, dose of curcumin was our top priority when it came to formulating our rankings.
+Curcumin purity as the top priority.
 We only examined supplements that were focused primarily on curcumin; more general antioxidant supplements that happened to include curcumin alongside other biologically active ingredients did not make the cut.

-Most salient among these was black pepper extract, sometimes marketed commercially as BioPerine.
+Black pepper extract for better bioavailability.
+Most salient among these extra ingredients was black pepper extract, sometimes marketed commercially as BioPerine.
 We looked for this ingredient because there are good scientific studies that have validated black pepper extract’s ability to enhance the absorption and bioavailability of curcumin.

 We noted whether a particular product used vegan-friendly cellulose in their capsules, or gelatin, but only had a small influence on the overall score of a product.

 After sorting the remaining products by their overall score, we had our final rankings.
 These represent the best curcumin that’s available right now, and are all excellent options for a supplemental strategy to boost your long-term health.